*Cryptomathic - originally published 16 May 2023; Updated 20 May 2025*

 Organizations with smaller infrastructure or limited communication needs, particularly emerging ones, may opt for a complete overhaul to achieve quantum security with existing knowledge and experience.
 This strategy is relevant for early-stage projects or new capability deployments without a lot of legacy systems.

-A complete "big bang" approach may offer immediate protection against HNDL attacks, which can be beneficial for organizations handling valuable data and at risk of such attacks.
+A complete "big-bang" approach may offer immediate protection against HNDL attacks, which can be beneficial for organizations handling valuable data and at risk of such attacks.
 However, difficulties may occur during the implementation process as a result of inadequate preparation and insufficient ongoing education, which could potentially affect the long-term effectiveness of the solution.

 In summary

-Regardless of the chosen migration approach, it is important for organizations to take action now and embrace the changes (and challenges) coming along with the quantum era in order to benefit from it.
+Regardless of the chosen migration approach, it is important for organizations to take action now and embrace the changes—and challenges—coming along with the quantum era in order to benefit from it.

-PQC standards and regulatory requirements will become available in the near future and Organizations should start researching different options for their migration path, such as whether they want to use a hybrid approach or an all-inclusive migration.
 It is a good idea to start the dialogue with their vendor ecosystem at this time as they will likely need to identify and leverage external partnerships to prepare their organization.
 Ultimately, they should strive to develop a strategy that is tailored to their specific needs – there is hardly going to be a “one-size fits all” solution.

 Cryptomathic is an industry leader in cryptographic key management and crypto-agility solutions.
 Download the eBook on Post Quantum Computing and Crypto Agility or contact us to discuss your needs.